Sep 12-Dec 02, 2016

 Meeting Place and Times

-This course is being taught online.
-Teachers login to the course at a time of day that best fits their schedule.
-It is necessary to connect at least 4-6 times per week spending approximately 9-12 hours each week, either online or offline while the course is in session, to stay current and successfully complete this graduate level course.
+Participants log into the course at a time of day that best fits their schedule.
+It is necessary to connect at least 4 - 6 times per week and spend 9-12 hours each week while the course is in session, either online or offline working on course related assignments, to stay current and successfully complete this 3 credit graduate course.

 Time Commitment:9-12 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.